 Here’s How You Can Optimize Your Home’s Activity Centers

 How many times have you wished you had a home with a pool, spa, or gym?
 No more long drive, parking, crowds, or other people on the machines.
 The idea of a home gym keeps popping up – especially every New Year when those with resolutions crowd local gyms.
-How convenient would it be to be able to get up, workout, then head of to work, without ever having to leave your home?
+How convenient would it be to be able to get up, workout, then head off to work without ever having to leave your home?

 • You need to have enough vertical space to perform overhead-type exercises.

-• Invest in a white board, for a training log to monitor progress.
+• Invest in a whiteboard for a training log to monitor progress.

 • Get an inexpensive countdown timer to track rest intervals.

-This one-story mountain retreat (top) – a rustic Country style house plan – features a great exercise room (bottom, circled in red) in the walkout/daylight basement, or lower level (Plan #161-1042).
+This one-story mountain retreat (top) – a rustic Country style house plan – features a great exercise room (bottom, circled in red) in the walkout/daylight basement or lower level (Plan #161-1042).